-Employees who serve in the Armed Services are entitled to certain paid and unpaid leaves as detailed below.
-These leaves include:
+Employees who serve in the United States Armed Services are entitled to certain paid and unpaid leaves and benefits as detailed below.
+These include:

 In addition, employees with family members who are currently or were formerly in the Armed Services may be eligible for partially paid leaves for certain Qualifying Exigencies or to care for the injured service member.
 Section 4.4.3.

-Employees who participate in annual military training duty as members of the Armed Forces Reserve or National Guard, and who have completed one year of continuous service at the Institute at the time they report for such duty, are granted a military pay differential for a period of up to two weeks annually.
+Employees who participate in annual military training duty as members of the Armed Forces Reserve or National Guard are granted a military pay differential for a period of up to 20 working days annually.

-The pay differential is the amount, if any, by which the employee's normal base pay for the two-week period exceeds any pay received for such military training duty for the same period, including all military pay except subsistence allowance (including "quarters allowance") and travel allowance.
-Employees may not receive vacation pay and military pay differential for the same two-week period.
-Any period of time spent in military training in excess of the two-week period must be taken as vacation time or as leave without pay.
+The pay differential is the amount, if any, by which the employee's normal Institute base pay for the period exceeds any military pay received for the same period.
+Military pay for these purposes is defined as basic pay, the basic allowance for subsistence, and the basic allowance for housing.
+Employees may not receive vacation pay and military pay differential for the same period.
+Any period of time spent in military training in excess of 20 working days annually must be taken as vacation time or as leave without pay.

-Any employee who is a veteran of the United States Armed Forces (including certain full-time National Guard service), and who wishes to participate in a Veterans' Day or Memorial Day exercise, parade or service in their community of residence on a date that he or she is scheduled to work will be given sufficient time off to do so.
-If the Veterans’ Day exercise falls on November 11, the employee will be paid holiday time for the period of absence.
-If the Memorial Day exercise falls on the date that MIT celebrates Memorial Day, the employee will similarly be paid holiday time for that period of absence.
-Otherwise, the period of absence will be unpaid or, if the employee chooses, paid from any accrued vacation or personal time.
+Memorial Day: Any employee who is a veteran of the United States Armed Forces (including certain full-time National Guard service), and who wishes to participate in a Memorial Day exercise, parade or service in their community of residence on a date that they are scheduled to work will be given sufficient time off to do so.

-The Institute may deny such a request if the employee’s services are essential and critical to the public health or safety and are determined by the Institute to be essential to the safety and security of MIT and its property.
+The Institute may, however, deny a request for time off for Memorial Day or Veterans’ Day if the employee’s services are essential and critical to the public health or safety and are determined by the Institute to be essential to the safety and security of MIT and its property.

-The Uniformed Services Employment and Reemployment Rights Act (USERRA) provides broad protection to the job and seniority rights of employees who leave their employment for certain periods of federal military service or training.
+The Uniformed Services Employment and Reemployment Rights Act (USERRA) provides broad protection to the job and seniority rights of employees who leave their employment for certain periods of federal military service or training, or deployment as a civilian reservist under FEMA to major disaster sites.
 The period of protection is ordinarily five years from the date of entrance into the uniformed service, but may be extended in certain limited circumstances.
 Service members are permitted to use any accrued vacation leave during a qualifying USERRA leave, but are not required to do so.

 The principal protection afforded the individual is the right of re-employment in the "escalator position," which is the job he or she would have attained had they not been absent for military service or training.
 The service member may be placed in an alternative position if they cannot qualify for the "escalator position" with appropriate training.